-2. The HRA is a "ring-fenced" revenue account and deals with landlord functions associated with public sector housing1.
-The costs of improvement and programmed maintenance of the Council's housing stock are treated as capital expenditure and are accounted for separately.
+- 2. The HRA is a "ring-fenced" revenue account and deals with landlord functions associated with public sector housing.
+The costs of improvement and programmed maintenance of the Council's housing stock are treated as capital expenditure and are accounted for separately. - 3.
+A report containing the information below was submitted to the meeting of the Cabinet held on 11th February, 2015.
+The decisions of the Cabinet, in relation to paragraphs 4 to 14 and paragraph 27 below, were made under delegated powers as indicated in those paragraphs.
+The remaining issues require determination by the Council.